porfiriopaiz/site/content/2017_08_31_fedora-26-custom-operating-system-post-install.rst

 Available Upgrades
 ==================

-During the installation is possible to mark a checkbox for the option to download and install the packages with the most recent version, to verify if there aren't any upgrades:
+During the installation it is possible to mark a checkbox for the option to download and install the packages with the most recent version, to verify if there aren't any upgrades: